The holiday season is a busy time of year − especially for online business owners.

 Waiting till the last minute to get your orders out the door can be costly.
 Many shipping carriers raise their prices around the holidays.
 Here is the list for the top three carriers:

-Fedex doesn’t charge any holiday surcharges for residential packages.
-However, they will apply surcharges for any qualified deliveries from October 21st to January 5th.
+FedEx will apply surcharges for any qualified deliveries from October 5th to January 17th.
 See below for those qualifications:

 Combat the increased shipping fees that occur right before the holidays by encouraging your customers to start shopping earlier.
 Offer discounts, free shipping, free returns, and other rewards that benefit the early-bird shopper.